Skip to content

 print(f"str7=[{str7}], type(str7)={type(str7)}")

-# back to the original Unicode string
+# return to original unicode string

 str8 = codecs.decode(str7, "quoted-printable").decode("utf-8")